 Imagine a village run totally by children… where they could pretend to do a whole range of jobs for a couple of hours… and you don’t have to clear up after them.
 And it’s inside.
 And you can see them whilst you have a coffee.
 Cool right?
 That’s what the Children’s Play Village, Warwick is.
 Having heard really positive things about it for the last couple of years, but not been organised enough to book, in August 2019 I finally got around to taking my two sons aged six and four to see what it was like.
 Watch my video below and then continue reading for more info.
+Please note this is an independent review and we did pay to go here.
+If you find it useful please do consider buying me a coffee to support the running of this website.

 Where is Children’s Play Village, Warwick and how much does it cost?